How the Menstrual Cycle Affects Women's Libido

 It makes sense for women to be most sexually receptive around ovulation.
 The biological purpose of life is to reproduce life, so evolution has apparently primed women to feel most sexually aroused when they’re most likely to get pregnant.

 In addition, pre-menstrual and menstrual days can cause discomfort that turns women off to sex.
-Studies vary but somewhere around half of women experience pre-menstrual upsets—irritability, anxiety, and blues—and every month, about half of reproductive-age women experience menstrual cramping.
+Studies vary but somewhere around half of the women experience pre-menstrual upsets—irritability, anxiety, and blues—and every month, about half of reproductive-age women experience menstrual cramping.
 PMS and cramps tend to suppress interest in sex.

 The menstrual cycle may nudge women to feel more sexual around ovulation, but many other factors also influence women’s libido: